You are here

 The Accessible Information Standard (AIS)

 NHS England introduced the AIS to help clarify what is reasonable under the Equality Act.
-It aims to make sure that people who have a disability, impairment or sensory loss receive information that they can easily read or understand and get support so they can communicate effectively with health and social care services.
+It aims to make sure people who have a disability, impairment or sensory loss receive information they can easily read or understand, and get support so they can communicate effectively with health and social care services.
 It covers patients, their parents and carers.

-- Record those needs clearly and in a consistent way.
+- Record those needs in a clear and consistent way.

-- Flag their file or notes so it is clear that they have information or communication needs and how to meet those needs.
+- Flag their file or notes so it is clear that they have information or communication needs.
+Record how to meet those needs.

-- Share people’s information and communication needs with other providers of NHS and adult social care, when they have consent or permission to do so.
+- Share people’s information and communication needs with other providers of NHS and adult social care.
+This is only when they have consent or permission to do so.

-- Meet needs: take steps to make sure people receive information which they can access and understand and receive communication support if they need it.
+- Meet needs.
+Make sure people receive information they can access and understand.
+They should receive communication support if they need it.

-We will look at how services meet the AIS as part of our inspections.
-It is included in our new health assessment framework under key line of enquiry R1 “How do people receive personalised care that is responsive to their needs?”.
+When we inspect we look at how services meet the AIS.
+It is in our new health assessment framework.
+This is under key line of enquiry R1 “How do people receive personalised care that is responsive to their needs?”.

 Information in different languages

 When looking at how caring GP practices are during inspections, one of our key lines of enquiry (C2) is: ‘Are people who use services and those close to them involved as partners in their care?’
-Inspectors consider whether staff recognise when people who use services and those close to them need additional support to help them understand or be involved in their care and treatment, and enable them to access this.
-This could include providing language interpreters where appropriate or providing printed information in different languages.
+Do staff recognise when people who use services and those close to them need more support to help them understand or be involved in their care and treatment?
+Do staff enable them to access this?
+This could include providing language interpreters where appropriate.
+It could also include providing printed information in different languages.

-However this does not necessarily mean that, for example, we would expect all GP practices to have information leaflets available in multiple languages.
-The key point is that services should be responsive to the needs of the population they serve and this will vary from practice to practice.
-A practice should be aware of the needs of the people on their patient list, including their language requirements.
-So if, for example, they serve a population with a large number of people whose first language is not English they should plan services appropriately; considering how they provide information about the services offered by the practice and how these people will be able to be involved in their care.
-This might mean making printed information available in different languages and/or ensuring that people who use services and those close to them are able to access interpretation services.
+This does not always mean that we would expect all GP practices to have information leaflets in multiple languages.
+The key point is that services should be responsive to the needs of the population they serve.
+This will vary from practice to practice.
+A practice should be aware of the needs of the people on their patient list.
+This includes their language requirements.
+If they serve a large number of people whose first language is not English they should plan services appropriately.
+Practices should consider how they provide information about their services and how these people will be involved in their care.
+This might mean making printed information available in different languages.
+It may also mean making sure people who use services and those close to them can access interpretation services.